mrc-ide/packit-deploy/README.md

 The following example configurations are included under `/config`:

-- `basic`: does not use any vault values, but does include proxy (using self-signed cert) and demo data
+- `novault`: does not use any vault values, but does include proxy (using self-signed cert) and demo data
 - `complete`: example of vault secrets required for a full configuration
 - `githubauth`: example with github auth enabled, includes proxy (using self-signed cert) and demo data
 - `basicauth`: example with basic auth enabled, includes proxy (using self-signed cert) and demo data